Vietnam’s top IT firms top $16 billion in turnover - VnExpress International

 According to VINASA, the 53 companies employ a total of 92,795 people, or 22.9 percent of the total human resources in the sector.

-The top 10 outstanding enterprises in digital transformation for industry 4.0 era include Deha Vietnam, FPT, Misa, Sao Bac Dau, Viettel, V-Next Software, Novaon, VNG, VNPay and Nash Tech.
+The top 10 outstanding enterprises in digital transformation for industry 4.0 era are Deha Vietnam, FPT, Misa, Sao Bac Dau, Viettel, V-Next Software, Novaon, VNG, VNPay and Nash Tech.

 This year, the association is looking to boost members’ technology capacity to incorporate new advances like artificial intelligence (AI), big data and blockchain to solve current problems in society.